-The codes surrounding stairwell reentry address the requirements which allow building occupants to leave a stairwell during a fire if the stair becomes compromised by smoke, or if the stair is impassable because of firefighting efforts and equipment.
+The codes surrounding stairwell reentry address the requirements that allow building occupants to leave a stairwell during a fire if the stair becomes compromised by smoke, or if the stair is impassable because of firefighting efforts and equipment.
 In many buildings, stairs doors are locked on the stairwell side in order to prevent unauthorized access from the stairwell to the tenant floors.
-But in an emergency, stair doors need to be remotely unlocked in order to allow people to leave the stairwell if necessary and find another exit or wait for assistance.
+But in an emergency, stair doors may need to be remotely unlocked in order to allow people to leave the stairwell if necessary and find another exit or wait for assistance.
 It’s important to note that in almost all cases, doors leading to the stairs need to allow egress as required by the model codes.
 Stairwell reentry refers to the locking and unlocking of the hardware on the stair side of the door.

-The 2003 edition of the International Building Code (IBC) and previous editions of other model codes allowed some stair doors to be mechanically locked on the stair side (NFPA 101 – The Life Safety Code still allows some stair doors to be mechanically locked if certain criteria are met).
+The 2003 edition of the International Building Code (IBC) and previous editions of other model codes allowed some stair doors to be mechanically locked on the stair side; NFPA 101 – The Life Safety Code still allows some stair doors to be mechanically locked if certain criteria are met.
 At that time, enforcement of the requirements for remote unlocking was somewhat inconsistent, but a fire at the Cook County Administration Building in Chicago brought attention to the issue and resulted in more vigilant enforcement as well as changes to the IBC.
-This fire, in October of 2003, resulted in the death of 6 people who were unable to leave the stairwell when it became filled with smoke, firefighters, and equipment.
+This fire, in October of 2003, resulted in the deaths of 6 people who were unable to leave the stairwell when it became filled with smoke, firefighters, and equipment.
 A detailed report on this fire is available from the National Institute of Standards and Technology (NIST).

-Keep in mind that the doors required to provide for stairwell-reentry are the doors between the stairwells and the tenant floors.
+Keep in mind that the doors required to provide for stairwell reentry are the interior doors between the stairwells and the tenant floors.
 These model code requirements do not apply to the exit discharge, which is typically the door swinging out of the stairwell at the ground floor.
 Some local jurisdictions may ask for discharge doors to have the ability to be unlocked remotely for firefighter access, but this is not required by the model codes and can create security problems if doors unlock upon power failure and allow free access to the building.

 1. The IBC requires which lockable stair doors to be remotely unlocked on the stair side by a switch at the fire command center?